DavidescuOvidiu/Automation-Testing/README.md

 # Automation-Testing

-Creatin a Project Object Mode, the fundamental unit of work in Maven.
+Creating a Project Object Mode, the fundamental unit of work in Maven.